 Oral Presentation Format: Students present original research through 10-13 minute oral presentations accompanied by optional PowerPoint slides and/or physical exhibits.
 The Undergraduate Symposium Review Committee will assemble students into panels of three presenters whose work shares a common theme or question.
 Oral presentations sessions will reserve 15-20 minutes for discussion after the conclusion of the presentations.
 A chair will introduce the panelists and facilitate the discussion.
 Short talks like these need to be prepared carefully, but presenters are encouraged to deliver them in a conversational style, rather than by reading a paper.
 PowerPoint slides should be submitted in advance.
 Please visit the oral presentation guidelines for details.

 Creative Works Format: Students exhibit or present art and performance of all genres and media — from music and dance to film, sculpture, and painting.
-Students will have a desginated time to perform or present their work.
+Students will have a designated time to perform or present their work.
 Students submitting creative work abstracts may indicate the necessary equipment and materials for the presentation or exhibiting of their work e.g. a projector for a film, floor space or staging for a performance, or wall space for photographs.

 How can I get involved?

-Individual students or groups must submit abstracts of their work for review between March 1st and April 18th, 2014 via the Undergraduate Symposium website–simply click on the submission button above.
+Individual students or groups must submit abstracts of their work for review between January 6 and March 19, 2014 via the Undergraduate Symposium website–simply click on the submission button above.

 Please see the full workshop schedule by clicking on the Workshop Schedule tab once our dates are finalized, and view sample abstracts on the Write an Abstract tab above.
 Faculty facilitating these workshops will also be available to provide individualized instruction.

 - Lisa Freinkel, Vice Provost for Undergraduate Studies